IOT-123/AssimilateCrouton/README.md

 Heartbeat card - broken with LWT.

-Custom advanced editing cards (like scheduling) that add with flag from device info.
+~Custom advanced editing cards (like scheduling) that add with flag from device info~

-~CORS friendly webcomponents hosted from WiFi thing webserver~.
+~CORS friendly webcomponents hosted from WiFi thing webserver~

 ~Show/hide cards from "Device card"~

+## Hosting

+You can test the dashboard locally on your DEV box:
+- From the commandline in the root folder
+- npm start <enter>
+- the lite-server is spun up for http://localhost:10001

+Deploy to a static webserver:
+- copy all folders except node_modules
+- copy index.html (and possibly web.config)

 ## Cards